 Thematic Groups Background

-As part of ANZSOC’s commitment to supporting its members, we are inviting proposals for the establishment of ANZSOC Thematic Groups.
-These groups will allow members to come together around particular themes which can be either topic based, focused on a current issue, or sub-disciplinary based.
-Thematic Groups will also assist with the cohesiveness of themes and panels for the annual conferences and groups are encouraged to organise and submit panels of papers to the annual conference.
+As part of ANZSOC’s commitment to supporting its members, the Society has established ANZSOC Thematic Groups.
+These groups allow members to come together around particular themes which can be either topic based, focused on a current issue, or sub-disciplinary based.
+Thematic Groups also assist in developing cohesiveness of themes and panels for the annual conferences with groups encouraged to organise and submit proposals for panels of papers to annual conference organizing committees.